shurillu/CTBot/REFERENCE.md

 # Reference
 Here you can find an explanation of the functionalities provided and how to use the library.
-_**WORK IN PROGRESS**_
+Check the [examples folder](https://github.com/shurillu/CTBot/tree/master/examples) for demos and examples.
 ___
 ## Table of contents
 + [Introduction and quick start](#introduction-and-quick-start)